Prefer to read in the language of Molière? 🇫🇷 C'est par ici !

-One of the first steps in establishing this strategy is integrating a paywall into your content.
-And, although this leads to high conversion rates in the first few months as your most engaged users become subscribers, the majority of publishers see this number plateau after some time.
+One of the first steps in establishing this strategy is to integrate a paywall into your content.
+And, although this will lead to high conversion rates in the first few months as your most engaged users become subscribers, the majority of publishers see this number plateau after some time.

 This is definitely a trend amongst publishers and entirely normal, but there are some techniques to employ to reignite conversion rates and optimize your paywall strategy:

 - Employ a dynamic strategy